 Each year, roughly 25 percent of forklift-related deaths are caused by an overturned forklift, as reported by the U.S. Occupational Safety and Health Administration (OSHA) (1).
 Other forklift truck accidents lead to significant injuries and damage–and many are completely avoidable.
 To reduce the risk of accidents, here are the top ten tips for increasing forklift safety.

 1. Qualified Operators Only

-Only individuals who have received proper training, authorization, and licensing are permitted to operate material handling equipment such as forklifts.
+Only individuals who have received proper training, authorization, and licensing are permitted to operate material handling equipment